valeriangalliat/spotify-to-youtube/README.md

 ## Installation

-Note that this package depends an authenticated instance of [spotify-web-api-node] that you need to inject.
+Note that this package depends on an authenticated instance of [spotify-web-api-node] that you need to inject.

 [spotify-web-api-node]: https://github.com/thelinmichael/spotify-web-api-node